 - a) Be no more than 30% larger, in volume, than the existing dwelling.
-Where the host property has been extended by more than 30% or more of the volume of the original dwelling as it existed at the time the Green Belt was established in 1975, or when built (if later) the replacement dwelling should not exceed the current volume unless very special circumstances can be demonstrated; - b) Include suitable facilities for garaging, garden maintenance and domestic storage; - c) Be on a similar footprint as the existing dwelling unless for site planning reasons an alternative footprint is necessary or beneficial; - d) Be of an appropriate scale so as not to be too dominant or adversely affect the amenity of neighbouring uses; - e) Demonstrate how a replacement is more sustainable in the longer term than refurbishment, alteration or extension to the existing building; and - f) Demonstrate that protected species will not be harmed as a result of the proposals.
+Where the host property has been extended by more than 30% or more of the volume of the original dwelling as it existed at the time the Green Belt was established in 1975, or when built (if later) the replacement dwelling should not exceed the current volume unless very special circumstances can be demonstrated; - b) Be on a similar footprint as the existing dwelling unless for site planning reasons an alternative footprint is necessary or beneficial; - c) Be of an appropriate scale so as not to be too dominant or adversely affect the amenity of neighbouring uses; - d) Demonstrate how a replacement is more sustainable in the longer term than refurbishment, alteration or extension to the existing building; - e) Demonstrate that protected species will not be harmed as a result of the proposals; - f) Particular importance is placed on sensitive sites such as those within the conservation area or affecting the setting of listed buildings.